alyssadev/plexapiplus/README.md

 plexapiplus
 ===========

 A wrapper for [python-plexapi](https://python-plexapi.readthedocs.io) that simplifies some things in using the library.
-More additions planned.
+Main focus is on simplifying the action of transcoding media files, and everything leading up to that.

 Usage
 -----